Board of Advisors

 Emma is the Communications Director at Human Rights Watch.
 Emma is a recovering journalist who helps colleagues at Human Rights Watch to tell stories that will attract media attention and raise the pressure on governments to end abusive policies and improve people’s lives.
 Before joining HRW as Communications Director, she spent almost 20 years covering stories of people living through war, abuse or discrimination, mostly in Central America, the former Yugoslavia and Spain.
 She moved from Reuters to The Independent and ended up with the New York Times, and has contributed to several books, including the Penguin Book of Journalism and Crimes of War: What the Public Should Know.
 Emma is a board member of the Overseas Press Club.

-Runa Sandvik is the Senior Director of Information Security at The New York Times, focusing on education, security technologies, and architecture.
+Runa Sandvik is a computer security expert, known as a proponent of strong encryption.
+Formerly, she was the Senior Director of Information Security at The New York Times, focusing on education, security technologies, and architecture.
 Runa loves to travel and has spoken at numerous conferences around the world.
 She is a former developer with The Tor Project, a technical advisor to the Freedom of the Press Foundation and a member of the review board for Black Hat Europe.
 She tweets as @runasand.

 Ben Wizner is the director of the ACLU’s Speech, Privacy, and Technology Project.
 For more than 15 years, he has worked at the intersection of civil liberties and national security, litigating numerous cases involving airport security policies, government watch lists, surveillance practices, targeted killing, and torture.
 He appears regularly in the global media, has testified before Congress, and is an adjunct professor at New York University School of Law.
 Since July of 2013, he has been the principal legal advisor to NSA whistleblower Edward Snowden.
 Ben is a graduate of Harvard College and New York University School of Law and was a law clerk to the Hon.
 Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.